tiagodeluna/study-notes/AWS/README.md

 The Amazon Elastic Cloud Computer is a service that allows you to create instances of machines from predefined images, the AMIs (Amazon Machine Images).
 These machines can be configured to be flexible, with resources allocated (and deallocated) on demand.
 The costs are proportional to the quantity of the resources allocated on the machine.
 Each instance type has its own characteristics and purposes.
 See the [Documentation](https://aws.amazon.com/pt/ec2/instance-types/) for more details.

+EC2 instances are launched from Amazon Machine Images (AMIs).
+Public AMIs can only be used to launch EC2 instances in the same AWS region as the AMI is stored.

+Regarding data storage, there are two types of EC2 images:
+* Amazon EBS-backed: instances of this type of image can be stopped and restarted without losing data.
+* instance-store backed: images use "ephemeral" storage (temporary).
+The storage is only available during the life of an instance.
+Rebooting an instance will allow ephemeral data stay persistent.
+However, stopping and starting an instance will remove all ephemeral storage.

 **IAM**

 Identity and Access Management is a web service that helps you securely control access to AWS resources.
 You use IAM to control who is authenticated (signed in) and authorized (has permissions) to use resources.